Smollky7/Smollky7/README.md

 <h1 align='center'>
- Hello people! 👋 My name is Jardel but they know me by Smollky 👨‍💻
+ Olá welcome to my profile! 👋 My name is Jardel but they know me by Smollky
 </h1>

 ---